Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 Currently we have two types of GPU's available the slurm environment:

-   * One node with 1x NVidia RTX A6000 48GB
+   * One node with 1x NVidia RTX A6000 48GB (specify as nvidia_rtx_a6000:1)
+   * Three nodes with 1x NVidia A100 80GB each (specify as nvidia_a100_80gb_pcie:1)
-   * Two nodes with 4x NVidia A100 40GB each
+   * Two nodes with 4x NVidia A100 40GB each (specify as nvidia_a100-sxm4-40gb:1)
-This sums up to 9 GPU's in total.
+This sums up to 12 GPU's in total.

 The ``--partition=gpu`` option is needed.
 Without this option the job will fail.